-- Preheat oven to 400°F. Line a large baking sheet with foil and spray it with cooking spray.
+- Preheat oven to 400°F. Spray a large sheet pan with cooking spray or line it with parchment paper.

 - In a large bowl, add all of the meatball ingredients (except the extra buffalo sauce for tossing) and mix together until everything is combined evenly.
 You can use a wooden spoon, a sturdy spatula, or your hands.

-- Using a spoon or a cookie scoop (the scoop I used has a 2-tbsp capacity), scoop meatballs and place them on the prepared baking sheet, about an inch or so apart from one another.
+- Using a spoon, measuring spoon, or a cookie scoop (the scoop I use has a 2-tablespoon capacity), scoop meatballs and place them on the prepared baking sheet, about an inch or so apart from one another.

-- Bake for 22-24 minutes, or until meatballs are no longer pink and the internal temperature reaches at least 165°F. Let meatballs cool slightly on the baking sheet to reduce the possibility that they'll break apart when handling.
+- Bake for 22-24 minutes, or until the center of the largest meatball reaches 165°F. Let meatballs cool slightly on the baking sheet to reduce the possibility that they'll break apart when handling.
 Toss with warmed buffalo sauce before serving.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.